scality/eve/doc/source/services.rst

 ========

 Eve also comes with some additional services that, while not required for basic use cases, can be quite useful.
+Check with the administrator of your instance of Eve if those features have been activated for your project.

 .. toctree::
    :caption: Contents: